 Almost every person finds acupuncture treatments to be very relaxing.
 Many do not expect this effect, especially dealing with painful conditions, but acupuncture balances various parts of the body together.
 This results in a person feeling calm, peaceful and very relaxed.
 Pain is stressful and can wear someone down causing irritability, tension and insomnia.
 By relaxing the whole person, acupuncture also helps eliminate these other negative aspects of pain.
 And it does so in a natural way, with no negative side effects.

 Acupuncture also looks at the entire person, not just the one part that hurts.
-This means an acupuncturist will offer suggestions for individual lifestyle improvements regarding exercise, supplements and diet, sleeping and stress management techniques to help a person improve health and decrease pain.
+This means an acupuncturist in Chapel Hill or Raleigh will offer suggestions for individual lifestyle improvements regarding exercise, supplements and diet, sleeping and stress management techniques to help a person improve health and decrease pain.